Pylons/pyramid/docs/glossary.rst

    Deployment settings
      Deployment settings are settings passed to the :term:`Configurator` as a ``settings`` argument.
-These are later accessible via a ``request.registry.settings`` dictionary.
-Deployment settings can be
+These are later accessible via a ``request.registry.settings`` dictionary in views or as
+     ``config.registry.settings`` in configuration code.
+Deployment settings
-     used as global application values.
+     can be used as global application values.

    WebTest
      `WebTest <http://pythonpaste.org/webtest/>`_ is a package which can help